9brada6/tabs-with-posts/development.md

 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.

+- Make debugger not throw when class_exist_and_method is not exist.

 - ### ✅ Todo Documentation